How to Create a Competitive Edge to Beat the Competition

 Direct competition in a selling situation significantly increases the complexity of the sales process.
 Not only do you have to understand what the buyer wants and how your solution addresses the buyer’s needs, but also how your solution stacks up relative to the competition.

 Of course how you compare to the competition is based on the perceptions of the buyer, which is something you can influence.
 So how can you achieve a competitive edge in situations where you are selling against competitors?
-The key is to have a process in which you carefully analyze the competition, identify a strategy for your competitive presentation, and selecting the appropriate method when presenting your offering.
+The key is to have a process in which you carefully analyze the competition, identify a strategy for your competitive presentation, and select the appropriate method when presenting your offering.

 Analyzing the Competition